 Indian Air Force is one of the major air arms in the world and can boast of its well-trained men, women and material force, engaging in defense to guard the country’s skies against external forces.
 Today not only men but women also get equal opportunities to serve their nation, conquering skies.

-The entire service mainly revolves around aircraft flying and pilot is the key person in the force.
+The entire service mainly revolves around aircraft flying and the pilot is the key person in the force.
 Cracking AFCAT exam is one the easiest way to enter the Indian Air Force.
 There may be a ton of other career options for women but this one is the most prestigious among all of them.

 2. Bureaucrats (Civil Services)